 Who knew shaved beef could be turned into a sweet and savory Mongolian beef dish in minutes?
-Instead of cooking with scallions and white rice typical for Mongolian beef, here the meat is dusted in a dry rub of sweet and savory spices, marinated and seared in seconds, then tossed with my super easy-to-make Herby Tahini Sauce and noodles.
+This recipe coats the meat with a dry rub of sweet and savory spices, the typical flavors of Mongolian beef.
+From there, it is marinated and stir fried to crispy perfection, then for a twist, it’s tossed with soba noodles and an herby green tahini sauce.

 Honestly, I never thought of using shaved beef in a recipe until I noticed it at our local store.
 I thought about it and realized it would be great in homemade Asian hotpot meals or Pho (Vietnamese soup with beef) but wondered what it would be like to create a homestyle Chinese-type dish.
 It’s a brilliant cut of meat because all that surface area holds a lot of seasoning or marinade, and while slow-cooked beef is meant to fall apart, meat in stir fries and noodle dishes is meant to have more of a chew.
 In this rendition, I’ve gone less traditional.
 First I seasoned the beef with dry spices before marinating, then paired it with noodles dressed in a tahini sauce bursting with bright Vietnamese flavors.